harry-gibson/DHS-To-Database/README.md

 I believe that this is what gives rise to a common misconception that there are separate "household" and "child" **surveys**.
 This isn't correct.
 These files are all from the **same survey** and all contain different subsets of the **same data**.
 They have merely been pre-processed into wide, flat tables/spreadsheets to "aid" analysis.
 For example the Children's Recode contains one single table, with one row per child (under 5) and almost 1200 columns (!).
 All columns relating directly to that child are present, along with a selected subset of maybe-relevant data at other levels such as the type of house they live in, how many other children the mother has had, etc.

-The (**vital**) exception to this set of downloadable files is the listing for "Hierarchical ASCII data" which appears under "Individual Recode".
+The (**vital**) exception to this set of downloadable files is the listing for "Hierarchical ASCII data", which (misleadingly!) appears under "Individual Recode".
 This dataset contains *all* the data about children, women, and households, in a section-by-section, table-by-table format.
 (Information about men, if gathered, is the exception; it is in a second hierarchical ASCII data listing under Men's Recode.)

 ## What is this code for?